INL/BlackLab/core/src/site/markdown/getting-started.md

 ## Server or Core?

 The web service, BlackLab Server, can be used from any programming language and offers a simple REST interface.
 The Java library offers the most flexibility, but it does mean you have to use a language that runs on the JVM (e.g. Java, Scala, Groovy, etc.).
+Note that you will need a Java SE 8 compatible JVM to use the latest BlackLab versions.

 For now, this guide will focus on BlackLab Core and Java.
 For more information on BlackLab Server, see this [overview](blacklab-server-overview.html).